The Neverending Story (TV series)

-The Neverending Story is an animated television series, produced by CineVox Entertainment and animated by Ellipse Animation and Canadian Nelvana Limited.
+The Neverending Story, also known as The Animated Adventures of Bastian Balthazar Bux, is an animated television series, produced by CineVox Entertainment and animated by Ellipse Animation and Nelvana Limited.
 It aired for one season (1995–1996) on HBO, and ran for 26 episodes.
 In Canada, it also aired on Family Channel.
 The series is loosely based on Michael Ende's book, The Neverending Story (1979).

 Plot

-A young boy named Bastian helps yet again the Childlike Empress and her people of Fantasia, an imagination land that can be accessed and influenced through a magic neverending book called The Neverending Story, because the horrifying Nothing and other villains like the evil sorceress Xayide still threaten it.
+A young boy named Bastian helps yet again the Childlike Empress and her people of Fantasia, an imagination land that can be accessed and influenced through a magical book called The Neverending Story, because the horrifying Nothing and other villains like the evil sorceress Xayide still threaten it.
 In the process, Bastian learns valuable lessons and gains many magical friends like the wooden Bark Troll, the luckdragon Falkor and many others.

 Differences between the TV series and the film

-In the animated series, the Nothing is a recurring villain.
-The Nothing is portrayed as a hole with evil red eyes, which belongs to that of a white wolf, and is the television version of Gmork.
+In the series, the Nothing is a recurring villain.
+The Nothing is portrayed as a black hole with evil red eyes, which belongs to that of a white wolf, and is the television version of Gmork.
 The evil sorceress Xayide, unlike in the first sequel film, wears green robes with an eye mask with yellow slits.
 In the original film, her face is created by a special magical cream.
 The Rockbiter, in the latter two sequel films (including the third film), actually has a wife and a son, Junior.
 His wife and son appear in the series as well.